Shannon Lake Rules and Regulations

 Cutting of trees for firewood is not allowed unless permitted by management.
 You may scavenge any wood or branches on the ground or roadside that was cut to make roads.

 Speed limit in the camp is 15 km per hour, as there may be children playing in the area.

-If you are not renewing for the following year, your property must be removed by November 15th.
+Your mobile RV must be removed from the lot by October 31st.
 The owners reserve the right to remove and dispose of property left by a delinquent renter so that the lot can be rented to someone else.

 Payment by e-transfer is preferred.

 RVs, camper trailers, micro cabins and yurts are allowed.

 All structures must be built without a permanent foundation, and mobile.
 Buildings must be on skids or wheels.
 Decks are allowed and should be built in manageable sections that can be moved.
 Sheds up to 8 x 8 ft are allowed and must be finished on the outside, including doors and windows, in the same year as started.

 Pack it in, Pack it out.
 There is no trash removal service.
 Composting is allowed only if its enclosed and odour free.
 This is for safety reasons.
 We do not want to attract animals.
 Do not leave trash out overnight.
 Do not burn your trash.
 It is stinky and toxic.